 As a list by conference, the Big Ten and SEC lead with 15 each, the Big 12 has 11 and the Atlantic Coast and Pac-12 have 10 each followed by the American, Mid-American, Mountain West and Sun Belt with six each and Conference USA and the Independents with four.

 In all 10 players from the 94-player list were on last season’s FWAA Freshman All-America Team.
 There are 69 schools – more than half of the FBS membership – represented on this year’s team.

 Players may be added or removed from the watch list during the course of the season.
-Once again, the FWAA will announce a National Defensive Player of the Week from early September through mid November.
-If not already on the watch list, the honored player will be added at that time.
+As in previous years, the FWAA will announce a National Defensive Player of the Week each Tuesday this season.
+If not already on the watch list, each week’s honored player will be added at that time.

 Following is the complete 2023 Bronko Nagurski Trophy Preseason Watch List